rareranger/ps4jbandroid/README.md

 pOOBs4 PS4 exploit for v9.0 + automatic gold hen android app

+# Note to Devs
+Feel free to fork this or whatever to create a better app.

 # About
 This is an android app that creates a http server and serves the pOOBs4 exploit.
 After the exploit is loaded the GoldHen payload is sent automatically.